Classical Gas: History

 after being featured in the film Cheaper by the Dozen, which starred Williams' Smothers Brothers protégé, actor/comedian/musician Steve Martin.

+Williams’ original version of “Classical Gas” was also used on the soundtrack of the popular 2000 Australian movie The Dish.

 In the mid-to-late 1970s and early 1980s Williams' version of "Classical Gas" was used by television stations across the United States as their opening news themes.
 News music company Telesound followed with an identically-named and quicker-tempo version of the song for television stations to use.